-An instruction from Betterment to Betterment Securities prior to 10:00 pm Eastern time typically will be received by a Deposit Bank the next business day.
+If an instruction from Betterment to Betterment Securities is received prior to 10:00 pm Eastern time, funds typically will be received by a Deposit Bank the next business day.
 Transfers from Betterment investing goals to Deposit Accounts typically will be received by a Deposit Bank two business days after the transfer is initiated.
 Withdrawal requests from Deposit Accounts completed in Betterment’s interface prior to 2:00 pm Eastern time typically will result in an ACH transfer to your linked checking account the next business day.
 Transfers of funds from Deposit Accounts to a Betterment investing goal typically will result in the placement of trades for investments the same business day as the transfer is initiated.

-The foregoing times are not guaranteed and are subject to change at Betterment Securities’ discretion without prior notice.
+The foregoing times are not guaranteed and are subject to change without prior notice.
 Betterment Securities may impose a longer waiting period on certain deposits or withdrawals in accordance with its risk management procedures.

 There is no minimum deposit amount, although individual Deposit Banks may establish minimum amounts for deposits.
 There are no limits to the number of deposits or withdrawals you can make under the Program, but the maximum deposit limit per ACH transaction is $300,000.
 There is no maximum withdrawal amount.

-The Deposit Accounts (including principal and accrued interest) are insured by the FDIC, an independent agency of the U.S. Government, up to $250,000 for all deposits held in the same insurable capacity.
-In the event a Deposit Bank fails, the Deposit Accounts are insured, up to $250,000, for principal and interest accrued to the date the Bank is closed.
+The Deposit Accounts (including principal and accrued interest) are insured by the FDIC, an independent agency of the U.S. Government, up to $250,000 for all deposits held in the same insurable capacity (e.g., individual, joint, IRA, etc.).
+In the event a Deposit Bank fails, the Deposit Accounts are insured up to $250,000, for principal and interest accrued to the date the Bank is closed.